 Prior to joining PwC, Mooradian worked in Industry and was responsible for all aspects of managing a corporate tax department including the development of tax planning strategies, mergers and acquisitions, accounting for income taxes, and federal, state and foreign tax compliance.

 Her current and past clients include: Freddie Mac, PNC, TD Bank, Santander, Rabobank, Fortress, GMAC, and Sallie Mae

 - MS in Taxation, Bryant University

 - CPA, University of Rhode Island

 - CPA licensed in Rhode Island, Virginia and Pennsylvania

-- LL.M.
-Taxation Temple University Beasley School of Law
+- LLM, with distinction, Temple University Beasley School of Law

 Ralph Pike is the Office Managing Director of Andersen Tax’s Dallas office.
 He has over 19 years of experience in serving clients and practices in the firm’s Private Client Services area with a concentration on individual income, estate and gift taxation.
 His responsibilities include providing comprehensive tax planning solutions to high net worth clients and family office clients, on tax issues relating to:

 - Fiduciary income tax